fjossinet/RNArtistCore/README.md

 }
 ```

-As you can see, you need to describe a secondary structure used by an algorithm to produce a drawing.
-This drawing can be customized with a theme and a layout to suit your needs.
-You need at least a drawing_algorithm element, its output file and an ss element to have a working file.
+As you can see, you drawing algorithm will use a secondary structure to output its drawing in a file.
+Data can be linked to the secondary structure (to map colors to experimental values).
+The drawing can be customized with a theme and a layout to suit your needs.

 Here is a real example: